lucidBrot/hexgridspiral-example/README.md

 See the start of `src/main.rs` for an overview of the examples included.

-The webpage to showcase it will be available under https://lucidbrot.github.com/hexgridspiral-eample/
+The webpage to showcase is at https://lucidbrot.github.com/hexgridspiral-eample/

 ## Usage